 - Professor Kavanamur asked whether there had been any export response to the Kina's depreciation, noting that supply responses evident in previous cycles took about 6 months.
-Mr. Aipi referenced research at the Bank showing a supply response of up to 3 years for agricultural commodities. - Mr. Vele highlighted the distortionary effects of the backlog of FX orders, stating that the announcement of the crawl-like arrangement may lead to front-loading of FX orders, the overvaluation of existing FX orders and capital flights. - Professor Kavanamur further commented that capital flight can take different forms, for example through transfer pricing. - Mr. Yabom cited Botswana's approach of fully devaluing its currency in a one-off adjustment and assessing the impact, which turned out to be successful the opposite to PNG's case where the exchange rate is allowed to crawl, thereby delaying the adjustment given the moving overvaluation target. - The Governor emphasised that determining the Kina's value relative to its trading partners is needed to allow that rate of overvaluation to be used as a mechanism to allow the Kina lower, in a gradual and a measured way, was far less harmful to the economy than the shock of a one-off adjustment. - Mr. Vele emphasised that price stability is the primary monetary policy objective and cautioned that pursuing the crawl contradicts this goal due to high exchange rate pass-through.
-He mentioned that it is impossible to achieve a stable exchange rate, a stable interest rate, and stable inflation simultaneously, and noted that the primary goal now should be low and stable inflation. - Mr. Yabom agreed that in the short term, price stability would be affected but the adjustment will be beneficial in the long run.
+Members of the MEPG referenced research showing a supply response of up to 3 years for agricultural commodities. - Mr. Vele highlighted the distortionary effects of the backlog of FX orders, stating that the announcement of the crawl-like arrangement may lead to front-loading and padding of FX orders and speculative outflows which will undermine convertibility.
+Therefore, had the MEPG or FMOG considered a once off devaluation rather than the crawl structure. - Professor Kavanamur commented that capital flight can take different forms, for example through transfer pricing. - Mr. Yabom cited approaches elsewhere of one-off adjustment to the currency which is an effective way to dealing with currency overvaluation a different approach to PNG's case where the exchange rate is allowed to crawl, thereby delaying the adjustment process given the moving overvaluation target. - The Governor emphasised that determining the Kina's value relative to its trading partners is needed to allow that rate of overvaluation to be used as a mechanism to allow the Kina lower, in a gradual and a measured way, and was far less harmful to the economy than the shock of a one-off adjustment. - Mr. Vele emphasised that with price stability now the primary monetary policy objective under the amended CBA, he is interested to understand what the Bank Staff thought about the exchange rate crawl policy under the IMF program and costs to the domestic economy under the Legislation. - MEPG responded that the aim was to achieve a stable exchange rate, a stable interest rate, and stable inflation simultaneously, but if the legislation had interest rates as the control variable, then you had to vary the other two variables to achieve the achieve the primary objective of price stability. - Mr. Yabom noted that in the short term, the exchange rate adjustment is inflationary but beneficial in the long run for both price stability and growth.
 He also highlighted the importance of supporting exports while implementing the crawl.
-Mr. Yabom noted that if major pipeline projects materialise, the foreign investment that would follow would provide significant support to the exchange rate. - The members discussed the importance of broad consultation when assessing the policy implications of greater exchange rate flexibility.
-The Governor agreed on the need for wide consultation but also reminded the members of the MPC's independence when formulating and implementing monetary policy, emphasising that the members must remain free from undue influence, including from the BPNG Board and the Government. - Mr. Vele asked if the outstanding FX orders in the market are reducing.
-Mr. Rupa responded highlighting that outstanding FX orders have decreased as had the clearing time for the outstanding orders, which had reduced from 1-3 months to less than a week.
-Mr. Rupa said the total backlog of FX orders had declined from approximately K2 billion to around K700 million.
+Mr. Yabom noted that if major resource projects move to construction phase, the foreign investment inflows would support to stabilise the exchange rate. - The members discussed the importance of broad consultation when assessing the policy implications of greater exchange rate flexibility.
+The Governor agreed on the need for wide consultation but also reminded the members of the MPC's independence when formulating and implementing monetary policy, emphasising that the members must remain free from undue influence, including from the BPNG Board and the Government.

+Mr. Vele further enquired if the Bank had a better measure on whether the outstanding FX orders in the market are reducing.
+Members of the MEPG responded highlighting that outstanding FX orders have decreased - as had the clearing time for the outstanding orders - which had reduced from 1-3 months to less than a week.
+Members of the FMOG said the total backlog of FX orders had declined from approximately K2 billion to around K700 million.